Synergy: Towards On-Body AI via Tiny AI Accelerator Collaboration on Wearables: Evaluation

 \subsubsection{Composing Heterogeneous Accelerators}

 To examine \system{}'s effectiveness in heterogeneous accelerator resources, we conducted an experiment where one of four MAX78000 devices was substituted with more resource-capable MAX78002.
 The workload is comprised of three pipelines: ConvNet5, UNet, and EfficientNet.
 Figure~\ref{fig:dev_type} shows the results in two different setups.
 The inclusion of a higher-resource device generally led to an improvement in throughput.
 With four MAX78000s, \system{} achieves a total throughput of 0.93, outperforming the second best (JointModel) by a factor of 16.4.
 This throughput further increases to 3.33 when incorporating one MAX78002.
 PriMinDev, which allocates all models exclusively to the single MAX78002, results in a significantly low throughput of 0.06.
-This discrepancy highlights the importance of consideration for the communication overhead associated with source and target devices.
+This discrepancy demonstrates why simply offloading model execution to a more powerful device (MAX78002) is not always the best approach.
+It also underscores the need to account for communication overhead between source and target devices.
+Additionally, we observed that while IndE2E results in an OOR condition with four MAX78000s, it achieves the second-highest throughput when using the MAX78002.
+This suggests that IndE2E performs well in resource-rich environments but fails to manage resources carefully in resource-constrained settings.